htcondor/htcondor-python/docs/htcondor.rst

          inside a pre-existing transaction will cause an exception to be thrown.
       :return: A transaction context manager object.

+   .. method:: query( constraint='true', attr_list=[], callback=None, limit=-1, opts=QueryOpts.Default )

+      Query the ``condor_schedd`` daemon for jobs.

+      .. note:: This returns a *list* of :class:`~classad.ClassAd` objects, meaning all results must be buffered in memory.
+This may be memory-intensive for large responses; we strongly recommend to utilize the :meth:`xquery`

+      :param constraint: Query constraint; only jobs matching this constraint will be returned; defaults to ``'true'``.
+      :type constraint: str or :class:`class.ExprTree`
+      :param attr_list: Attributes for the ``condor_schedd`` daemon to project along.
+         At least the attributes in this list will be returned.
+         The default behavior is to return all attributes.
+      :type attr_list: list[str]
+      :param callback: A callable object; if provided, it will be invoked for each ClassAd.
+         The return value (if note ``None``) will be added to the returned list instead of the ad.
+      :param int limit: The maximum number of ads to return; the default (``-1``) is to return all ads.
+      :param opts: Additional flags for the query; these may affect the behavior of the ``condor_schedd``.
+      :type opts: :class:`QueryOpts`.
+      :return: ClassAds representing the matching jobs.
+      :rtype: list[:class:`classad.ClassAd`]

    .. method:: act( action, job_spec )

       Change status of job(s) in the ``condor_schedd`` daemon.
 The return value is a ClassAd object